apache/tvm-rfcs/rfcs/0050-roadmaps.md

 This RFC proposes to add product roadmaps to TVM.

 Roadmaps should be seen as a way of unifying the planning process of TVM, all the way from ideas to PR merges.
-The roadmaps discussed in this pre-RFC are intentionally designed to integrate with TVM’s existing planning tools (e.g. Github tracking issues, RFCs), while adding an additional space for sharing and collaboration earlier in the R&D process.
+The roadmaps discussed in this RFC are intentionally designed to integrate with TVM’s existing planning tools (e.g. GitHub tracking issues, RFCs), while adding an additional space for sharing and collaboration earlier in the R&D process.

 This proposal includes two categories of roadmaps: